RMS Queen Elizabeth: As a liner

 In 1955, during an annual overhaul at Southampton, England, Queen Elizabeth was fitted with underwater fin stabilisers to smooth the ride in rough seas.
-Two fins were fitted on each side of the hull.
-The fins were retractable into the hull to save fuel in smooth seas and for docking.
+Two retractable fins were fitted on each side of the hull, allowing fuel savings in smooth seas and during docking.
 On 29 July 1959, she was in a collision with the American freighter American Hunter in foggy conditions in New York Harbor and was holed above the waterline.

 Together with Queen Mary and in competition with the American liners SS United States and SS America, Queen Elizabeth dominated the transatlantic passenger trade until their fortunes began to decline with the advent of the faster and more economical jet airliner in the late 1950s.
 As passenger numbers declined, the liners became uneconomic to operate in the face of rising fuel and labour costs.
-For a short time the Queen Elizabeth, now under the command of Commodore Geoffrey Trippleton Marr attempted a dual role in order to become more profitable; when not plying her usual transatlantic route, which she now alternated in her sailings with the French Line's SS France, the ship cruised between New York and Nassau.
-For this new tropical purpose, the ship received a major refit in 1965, with a new Lido deck added to her aft section, enhanced air conditioning, and an outdoor swimming pool.
+For a short time the Queen Elizabeth, then under the command of Commodore Geoffrey Trippleton Marr, attempted a dual role of alternating her usual transatlantic route with cruising between New York and Nassau.
+For this new tropical excursion the ship received a major refit in 1965, with a new Lido deck added to her aft section, enhanced air conditioning, and an outdoor swimming pool.
 With these improvements, Cunard intended to keep the ship in operation until at least the mid-1970s.
-However, the strategy did not prove successful, owing to the ship's deep draught, which prevented her from entering various island ports, her width, which prevented her from using the Panama Canal, and also her high fuel costs.
+However, the strategy did not prove successful, owing to the ship's deep draught, which prevented her from entering various island ports, and high fuel costs.
+She was also too wide for transiting the Panama Canal, limiting travel to the Pacific.

-Cunard retired Queen Mary in 1967 and Queen Elizabeth completed her final Atlantic crossing to New York on 5 November 1968.
-The two liners were replaced with the new, more economical Queen Elizabeth 2.
+Cunard retired Queen Mary in 1967 and Queen Elizabeth upon her final Atlantic crossing to New York on 5 November 1968.
+The two liners were replaced with the new, smaller, more economical Queen Elizabeth 2.